NUWCDIVNPT/stig-manager/README.md

 ### 5. Initialize STIG Manager Classic with demonstration data

-You will now run a few commands that will prepare the containers and run a script on the web container to populate the STIG Manager Classic database with demonstration data and STIGs. **By default, data is not persisted when the Oracle container is destroyed.** If you wish to persist data, you must edit `docker-compose.yml` to mount a volume to `/ORCL` in the Oracle container.
+You will now run two Docker commands to initialize the STIG Manager Classic database with demonstration data and STIGs. **By default, data is not persisted when the Oracle container is destroyed.** If you wish to persist data, you must edit `docker-compose.yml` to mount a volume to `/ORCL` in the Oracle container.

+First, copy Oracle's extended data type configuration script `utl32k.sql` from `docker_db_1` into the shared directory.
+This makes that scripts accessible to `docker_web_1` and complies with Oracle's license terms which prohibit us from including the file directly in our repository.

     docker cp docker_db_1:/u01/app/oracle/product/12.2.0/dbhome_1/rdbms/admin/utl32k.sql stigman-init/db/utl32k.sql

+Next, run the initialization script interactively within the `docker_web_` container:

     docker exec -it docker_web_1 bash ./stigman-init/stigman-init.sh

 The initialization script will ask to perform the following functions: